7 SIMPLE TRICKS FOR EMERALD STONE IDENTIFICATION

 1. Look for imperfections

-If you find inclusion that is only in one direction and does not have multiple types of inclusion, then this is certainly a duplicate emerald.
+If you find inclusion that is only in one direction then this is certainly a duplicate emerald.
 If it had inclusion in all directions, then it would be a real emerald.
+Natural emeralds have multiple types of inclusion.

 3. Color zoning

 You will find color zoning in real emeralds, which is not there in synthetic ones.
-Real emerald has angular color zoning.
-This means that when you zoom in, you will notice that the color is darker in some places and lighter in others.
-You will not find such inclusion in duplicate stones.
+This means that when you see the stone carefully, you will notice that the color is darker in some places and lighter in others.
+You will not find such a pattern in synthetic stones.

 Real emerald has a Mohs hardness of 7.5 to 8.0, while glass has 5.5 and fluorite has 4.0.
 So if you look carefully, you will find sharp corners in the real one, while a duplicate one has a slightly round corner.
-They do not show a crisp corner.
+Synthetics don’t show a crisp corner.

 5. The oil test